louis77/sql_c3/README.md

 - [x] Scanning of result values into all native C3 types
 - [x] Parameterized queries
 - [x] Transactions
+- [x] Connection pooling

 In progress:

 - [ ] Fix some memory leaks
 - [ ] Prepared statements (currently used internally, but not exposed to the user)
-- [ ] Connection pooling
 - [ ] Support for Custom scannable types (SQLValue)
 - [ ] Support for DB specific types
 - [ ] Use binary encoding of params/result values

-On-demand:
+On-demand, because the currently supported databases (pq, mysql, sqlite) don't support these features:

 - [ ] Multiple result sets
 - [ ] Named parameters (i.e. used by MS SQL Servers)